Aschteroth/udacity_capstone_project/README.md

                 "Temp3pm": float,
                 "RainToday": boolean}]

-Where every key corresponds to a column in the underlying dataset.
+where every key corresponds to a column in the underlying dataset.
 The response will either be "true" or "false", where "true" means, it will rain tomorrow in Australia.

 ![image](https://user-images.githubusercontent.com/61315167/118365759-8245ba00-b59e-11eb-94cc-c85857ccf842.png)